Run-Away processing with hme NICs

 I made backups as I was testing so I can also get you a backup of the most-reduced config I tested.

-#2 Updated by B. Derman about 6 years ago
+#2 Updated by B. Derman over 6 years ago

 Per the 3rd bullet on the indicated web page "... in all cases, simply switching the interface to a vr, de, or rl NIC port instead of an hme NIC port avoided the run-away behavior"